Equivariant Coarse (Co-)Homology Theories: Examples

-\begin{proof} Functoriality and independence of $F(-,-)\coloneqq \K_*(\Roe_{/\Kom;\Gamma}(-,-;D))$ from the chosen representation follows just as for $G(-,-)\coloneqq \K_*(\Roe_{\Gamma}(-,-;D))$, because the constructions on the level of \textCstar-algebras pass to the quotients.
-Excision for $F$ follows trivially from excision for $G$, because the relative groups for $(X,A)$ with non-empty $A$ agree.
+\begin{proof} Functoriality and independence of $F(\blank,\blank)\coloneqq \K_*(\Roe_{/\Kom;\Gamma}(\blank,\blank;D))$ from the chosen representation follows just as for $G(\blank,\blank)\coloneqq \K_*(\Roe_\Gamma(\blank,\blank;D))$, because the constructions on the level of \textCstar-algebras pass to the quotients.
+We know that the excision isomorphism for $G$ holds already at the level of \textCstar-algebras and from here one readily deduces that the same is true for $F$.
 The long exact sequence and coronality are clear from the construction.
+Finally, strong homotopy invariance can be proven just like Lemma~\ref{lem:Roestronghomotopy} simply by taking another quotient by the ideal compact operators in the last part of the proof. \end{proof}